As an Amazon Associate I earn from qualifying purchases.

 - 1 cup dried currants or raisins

-- 4 tablespoons (1/2 stick) cold unsalted butter, cut into 8 pieces
+- 4 Tablespoons unsalted butter cold and cut into 6-8 pieces

 - 1 large egg